We've reached that point in the digital and inbound marketing world where certain technologies have become mandatory but there's one BIG problem.

 - Which technologies integrate well with other tools and which do not.

-All this to say that when you're trying to generate more demand and revenue online, it's best to have someone knowledgeable on your team.
+All this to say that when you're trying to create growth and outpace your competitors' marketing efforts, it's best to have someone knowledgeable on your team.
 Without them, implementing these 4 mandatory technologies below will come with a very, very expensive learning curve.

 Content Management System (CMS)

-The leading CMS systems give you the ability to...
+Most CMS systems today give you the ability to:

-Over the past several years, newer, more marketer-friendly CMS systems have been baked into digital marketing technologies (see #2 below) granting even more content features, design flexibility and performance.
+Over the past several years, newer, more marketer-friendly CMS systems have been baked into digital marketing technologies (see Marketing Automation below), granting even more content features, design flexibility and performance.

 Why a CMS is Mandatory

 Popular marketing automation platforms include HubSpot, Marketo, InfusionSoft, Eloqua (Oracle Marketing Cloud) and many others.
-Over the years, the features have increased, integrations have improved and pricing has comes become more accessible resulting in an industry that has exploded into a $2 billion powerhouse.
+Over the years, the features and integrations have expanded while pricing has become more accessible to small businesses - resulting in an industry that has exploded into a $2+ billion powerhouse.

-Most automation platforms are purchased as a subscription fee and include the following capabilities:
+Most automation platforms utilize a monthly subscription model and include the following core capabilities:

 - automation of email and lead nurturing programs